-One of my new favorite things to do is to creatine scripture art.
-I will see a verse, an image will pop into my head, and then I have to draw it.
-For me it has become a way to meditate through a verse and think through the allegories.
-So when I read Ephesians 2:10, the image on the left is what came to mind and what I drew (If you would like a printable version of this image, scroll to the bottom).
-The verse says,
+Art is a great way to express how we feel about a particular scripture.
+It is my own creative way of meditating through a verse and thinking through the allegories.
+So when I read Ephesians 2:10, the image on the bottom is what came to mind.
+(If you would like a free printable version of this image, scroll to the bottom.)

 “For we are God’s masterpiece.
 He has created us anew in Christ Jesus so we can do the good things he planned for us long ago.”

 But what exactly does it mean to be God’s masterpiece?
 I thought we could take some time to explore that phrase a little bit.

 Ephesians 2:10 is Not About Original Creation

 To understand Scripture, you have to begin with context.
 What is God talking about in the verses around the scripture in question?
 The context generally gives you some significant clues for interpretation.
 In this case, the context is talking about who we were before we accepted Christ and who we are after Christ.
 As it says in Ephesians 2:1, before we were dead in trespasses, but then came grace as is mentioned in Ephesians 2:8.

 The context tells us something important about Ephesians 2:10.
 It is not talking about original creation, although I don’t think anyone would argue that when God made the world and everything in it, that it wasn’t a masterpiece.
 However, to get a deeper understanding of Ephesians 2:10 by looking at the context, we see that it is talking about our spiritual rebirth that comes only via Jesus Christ.